Hrishita007/CFG_Expression_validator/README.md

 * Uses **CFG rules** to parse arithmetic syntax.
 * Replaces all variables with `id` tokens internally.
 * Builds a parse tree using **NLTK’s ChartParser**.
-* Displays both full grammar-based and simplified parse trees in Streamlit.
+* Displays both grammar-based and simplified parse trees in Streamlit.

 ---